YunSangJun/keycloak-proxy-demo/keycloak-guide.md

 ![Create Client](./img/add_client2.png)

 3. Configure client settings
-Note: Valid Redirect URIs is a list of URLs to accept as Redirect URLs.
+<br>Note: Valid Redirect URIs is a list of URLs to accept as Redirect URLs.
 In this article, we will use `http://WORK_NODE_IP:NODE_PORT` as Redirect URL.
 ![Create Client](./img/client_settings.png)